CompResearchLab/PODTherm-GP/README.md

 # Dependencies
 **FEniCS platform installation**:
-PODTherm-GP thermal simulator is developed on the FEniCS platform, which provides a flexible framework for solving partial differential equations (PDEs) using finite element methods.
+PODTherm-GP thermal simulator is developed on the FEniCS platform(version 2019.1.0), which provides a flexible framework for solving partial differential equations (PDEs) using finite element methods.
 FEniCS should be pre-installed using the following command:
 ```
 sudo apt-get install --no-install-recommends software-properties-common
 sudo add-apt-repository ppa:fenics-packages/fenics